EmmaBergner/arrival/README.md

 - __The Contact Page__
-    - This page will allow visitors to fill in an interest form and to be contacted after their request.
+    - This page will allow visitors to fill in a form and to be contacted after their request.
 The form has required fields: First and last name, email, group size, requested date and the tours.
     - This is a simple and straight-forward page, with the purpose of getting a tour booked.
 ![Contact page](assets/readme/form.png)